Bikini Model Galinka Mirgaeva Shows Off Her Perfect Abs In Recent Instagram Snap

 When it comes to bikini models on Instagram, the competition seems to be getting tougher and tougher because of the ever-growing number of women stepping into this arena.
 And because of that, creating a niche for oneself is extremely difficult.

-In order to stand out among the rest and retain loyal and engaged followership, one is not only required to post skin-baring pictures, but they must exude style, glamour, and continuously engage with the audience.
+In order to stand out among the rest and retain loyal and engaged followership, one is not only required to post skin-baring pictures, but they must also exude style, glamour, and continuously engage with the audience.
 And this is exactly what Russian Instagram model Galinka Mirgaeva does on a weekly basis.
 As a result, the hottie has already attracted 2.2 million followers on the photo-sharing website which even some of the more established models couldn’t.

 Taking to her page, the model recently posted a photo of herself which left her followers absolutely stunned.
 In the snap, the 31-year-old model was featured wearing a black sports bra to show off a glimpse of her enviable cleavage and a pair of matching gym pants that enabled her to flaunt her well-developed abs.

-The model let her beautiful, brunette tresses down, applied some rose-pink lipstick and accessorized with a pair of brown shades to pull off a very chic look.
+The model let her beautiful, brunette tresses down, applied some rose-pink lipstick, and accessorized with a pair of brown shades to pull off a very chic look.

 And as expected, the picture racked up more than 29,000 likes and plenty of comments wherein fans and followers openly expressed their feelings for the hot model.